A Holistic Survey of Wireless Multipath Video Streaming: Introduction

 \section{Introduction}

 { }

-\IEEEPARstart{M}{ultimedia} services (e.g., Skype, FaceTime) and on-demand mobile video content (e.g., Hulu, YouTube, Netflix) have become part of daily use.
+Multimedia services~(e.g., Skype, FaceTime) and on-demand mobile video content~(e.g., Hulu, YouTube, Netflix) have become part of daily use.
 Likewise, online cloud gaming is a very popular entertainment{~\cite{jarschel2011evaluation}}.
-Such applications require high quality video streaming capabilities to meet the end user expectations.
-The annual Cisco reports~\cite{index2017cisco,index2015cisco} show that, since 2012, mobile video has represented more than half of global mobile data traffic and will keep being responsible for the largest traffic growth upfront.

-The increase of on-demand video is expected to affect mobile networks as much as it will affect fixed networks.
-Another trend is that Ultra HD (UHD)\nomenclature{UHD}{Ultra HD}/4K video will be more prevalent in the network, as well as Multi-View Video (MVV)\nomenclature{MVV}{ Multi-View Video} and even 8K, in the short-mid term.
-For example, current smartphones are already able to record 4K videos at a bit rate of around 42-48 Mbps~\cite{samsung, iphone, googlepixel, LG}.
+Such applications require {high-quality} video streaming capabilities to meet the {end-user} expectations.
+The annual Cisco report~\cite{index2019cisco} shows that, since 2012, mobile video has represented more than half of global mobile data traffic and will keep being responsible for the { most significant} traffic growth upfront.
+The increase of on-demand video is expected to affect mobile networks as much as fixed networks.
+Another trend is that 4K / Ultra HD~(UHD)\nomenclature{UHD}{Ultra HD} video will be more prevalent in the network, as well as Multi-View Video~(MVV)\nomenclature{MVV}{ Multi-View Video} and even 8K, in the short-mid term.

-{Delivering high-quality video streaming services makes the task of providing real-time wireless transmission of multimedia while ensuring Quality of Experience (QoE) quite challenging due to bandwidth and time constrains~\cite{sani2017adaptive}.} One of the approaches to tackle this challenging scenario is to add multipath transmission where video streaming can be delivered over IP broadcast and/or broadband with bidirectional connectivity between video sources and users. { Table~\ref{table:multipath-compared-singlepath} presents published results on the potential performance gains wireless video streaming when exploiting multiple network paths}.
+{Delivering high-quality video streaming services makes the task of providing real-time wireless transmission of multimedia while ensuring Quality of Experience~(QoE) quite challenging due to bandwidth and time {constraints}~\cite{sani2017adaptive}.} One of the approaches to tackle this challenging scenario is to add multipath transmission where video streaming can be delivered over IP broadcast and/or broadband with bidirectional connectivity between video sources and users. { Table~\ref{table:multipath-compared-singlepath} presents published results on the potential performance gains {of} wireless video streaming when exploiting multiple network paths}.